Daniel-Fauland/gcp-test/README.md

 ## Cloud scheduler

+Cloud scheduler is part of the cloud fcuntions tutorial which can be found [here](./cloud_functions/README.md).

 Google Cloud Scheduler is a fully managed cron job service provided by Google Cloud Platform (GCP).
 It allows users to schedule and automate recurring tasks, such as calling HTTP/S endpoints or running Pub/Sub messages, using HTTP, HTTPS, or Pub/Sub as the target endpoint.
 It offers advanced features like job monitoring, retry mechanisms, time zone support, and task management through the console or API.
 With Cloud Scheduler, users can easily schedule and manage their tasks in the cloud, eliminating the need for manual intervention and improving operational efficiency.

 ## IAM & Admin

+IAM tutorial can be found [here](./iam/README.md).

 Google Cloud Identity and Access Management (IAM) is a service provided by Google Cloud Platform (GCP) that allows you to manage and control access to your cloud resources.
 It's a fundamental aspect of GCP's security and access control framework, enabling you to define who has what level of access to your resources and services within your Google Cloud projects.